grubylovell/gracelovell.github.io/README.md

 ## Projects
 ### What I'm Currently Working On: Rocket Build for High Powered Rocketry Certification

 I'm planning to build a 4-inch LOC-IV rocket with a DMS H100 motor and obtain my Level 1 High Powered Rocketry Certification.
-I'll then lead my i5 Space team in obtaining their certification as well as an exploration of space technology to deepen our understanding of the space domain.
+I'll then lead the Husky Flying Club (HFC) Engineering Team in obtaining their certifications.
+Currently, HFC is a club focused on aviation and aeronautical technology.
+With projects like these, I am expanding the scope of exploration we offer to our members to include space technology.
+Our rocket build project will deepen our members' knowledge and passion for the space domain.

 ### Freewing Experimental Aircraft Build

 From January to May 2023, I was a member of the Hardware Integration Team for Husky Flying Club's Freewing Drone Build Project.
-The two-meter experimental drone has front wings that can freely rotate on their axis, giving the drone’s center of gravity mobility along its length.
-Designed for aerial agricultural fertilization, the drone won the $15,000 prize in the Alaska Airlines Environmental Innovation Challenge.
+The four-meter experimental drone has front wings that can freely rotate on their axis, giving the drone’s center of gravity mobility along its length.
+Designed for aerial agricultural fertilization, the drone won the $15,000 prize in the 2023 Alaska Airlines Environmental Innovation Challenge.
 I developed proficiency in the following tools to machine and assemble its aluminum frame: vertical drill press, horizontal bandsaw, belt sander, and rivet gun.
 I also designed and built the foam nose cone using a hot wire bow cutter.

 [Publication*](https://www.aa.washington.edu/news/article/2023-05-18/UW-startup-freyr-is-golden)

-*I was on the drone build team and not on the business team who competed in the challenge.
+*I participated on the drone build team and not on the business team that competed in the challenge.

 ![Freewing Progress](/assets/img/freewing_progress_resize.jpg) ![Freewing Final](/assets/img/freewing_final_resize.jpg)